Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 1. Download and export **[the latest release](https://github.com/Vermintide-Mod-Framework/Vermintide-Mod-Builder/releases)**.
 2. Run vmb.exe to create default .vmbrc config file in the folder with the executable.
 3. Set `game` in .vmbrc to 1 or 2 to determine for which game mods are going to be created, built and uploaded by default.
 4. Run `vmb create <mod_name>` to create a new mod.
 This will create a new VMF-dependent mod in the `mods` folder from a template and then open a steam workshop page where you will have to subscribe to the mod in order for the game to recognize it.
-Note that the mod you're subscribing to is not functional at this stage and will prevent you from entering the game until you build it properly.
 5. The main functionality of your mod should be added to `<mod_name>/scripts/mods/<mod_name>/<mod_name>.lua`.
 6. To build the mod, run `vmb build <mod_name>`.
 7. To upload an updated version of your mod, run `vmb upload <mod_name>`.